RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-22-what-is-open-source.markdown

 * How can a company profit from software that is given away for free?
 <!--more-->
 ###Source Code, Executable Code
+First, a few definitions.
 Source code is a human-modifiable form of software.
-It’s software as created by programmers.
-Source code must be translated into executable code (through a process called compiling) before a computer can run it.
+It’s software as written by programmers.
+Source code must be translated into executable code (either compiled or interpreted) before a computer can run it.

 Water is a useful metaphor for this discussion.
 Water can exist in three different states (steam, liquid, and ice) without changing its chemical properties.
 It’s still water.
 Likewise, software can exist as source code or executable code – it’s still software.
 We use water in one of its three states depending on whether we want to wash a car (liquid), cool a drink (ice), or clean a carpet (steam).

-In the world of software, executable code is difficult for humans to read, but easily digested by computers.
-Source code is easily read & modified by humans, but indigestible by computers.
+In the world of software, executable code is difficult for humans to read, but easily executed by computers.
+Source code is easily read and modified by humans, but computers cannot execute it.
+Source code must be compiled or interpreted before a computer can execute it.

 ###One Way Translation
 Translating source code into executable code is a one-way street.
 Once a programmer has compiled source code into executable code, it is virtually impossible to convert it back into source code.
 You might think of a compiler as a blender that chops the food into a form easily digestible by the computer.
 After it’s chopped, the food never returns to its original form.

 That’s why programmers always keep a copy of the source code handy.
-You might need to make changes (fix bugs) and re-compile.
+It might be necessary to make changes (fix bugs) and re-compile.

 Trade secrets that are hidden in executable code can be easily read in source code.
 So developers go to great lengths to protect their source code, except in the open source community.